The History of the Catalan Language

 The language was reintroduced when democracy was reestablished and has been the official language of education in Catalonia since 1983.

 Given their history, it is easy to understand why many Catalans speak both Catalan and Spanish or French.
-It is estimated that around nine million people speak Catalan and 11 million understand it.
+It is estimated that around 9–10 million people speak Catalan, while over 11 million understand it, making it one of the most widely spoken minority languages in Europe.

 Basic phrases in Catalan